NureHolokhaNikita/DRTBD_69/README.md

 1. init/     ← Tables must exist first
 2. changes/  ← Modifications to existing tables
 3. data/     ← Data inserted after tables and columns are ready
+4. triggers/ ← Triggers applied last, after all tables and data are ready
 ```

 ---